-During the summer, BSD offers a three-week dance intensive at our studios at 22 High Street.
+During the summer, BSD offers a two-week dance intensive in June at our studios at 22 High Street.
 This intensive, divided into two levels, is jam-packed with classes in many different styles and techniques.
 Students will continue to take the basics, such as ballet and modern, while also being exposed to other classes such as ballroom, hip-hop, jazz, improvisation, bellydance, viral dance, and more!
 Featuring guest artists and teachers from around the country.
 Summer is the BEST time to improve as a dancer.
 Come sweat with us!

 In August, we hold a two-week-long intensive for Intermediate/Advanced teen and adult students ages 12 and up.
 This intensive is for the experienced dancer who is looking to push their technique and artistry to the next level.
 Guest teachers will expose dancers to cutting-edge techniques and choreography, and dancers will have the chance to develop and refine skills in ballet, modern, and contemporary forms.

 Participating in a dance intensive is a wonderful way for a dancer to improve quickly.
 Not only is the student fresh in the morning and ready for optimal learning; they will also feel a significant and satisfying difference in their strength and ability in a short period of time.
 Working with students every day allows the teachers to develop specific themes in depth, without having to wait a whole week to work with a student again.
 We highly recommend taking all available weeks of the dance intensive for maximum benefit.

 Students in the Level I intensive take ten classes per week at a Beginning to Advanced Beginning level.
 Students in Level II take three classes per day for a total of fifteen classes per week at an Intermediate to Advanced level.
 Students study ballet, jazz, modern, improvisation, and conditioning.
 Students should check with the director to confirm the appropriate level.